Can This Trapeze Artist Turned Spinal Surgeon Save The Circus?

 “Part of me really wants to do it, really wants to do it,” Kahanovitz told me in his mobile office, next to the big top itself in Lincoln Center’s Damrosch Square.
 “The mind says, ‘Do it.’
 The body says, ‘You can’t.’
 I suspect at some time before the season is over, I’ll probably get up there and swing.”
 His eyes are twinkling with the prospect.

-His wife Suzanne has told him succinctly, and sensibly: “Don’t do anything stupid.”
+His wife, Suzanne, has told him succinctly, and sensibly: “Don’t do anything stupid.”

-Kahanovitz, the Chairman of the Big Apple Circus, is both a former trapeze performer himself and one of America’s leading spinal surgeons who has had a much-lauded career which has included operating on three Supreme Court justices.
-He is also a partner in Big Top Works, the new owners of the Big Apple Circus who bought it in February after its non-profit incarnation went bust.
+Kahanovitz, the chairman of the Big Apple Circus, is both a former trapeze performer himself and one of America’s leading spinal surgeons—who has operated on three Supreme Court justices.
+He is also a partner in Big Top Works, the new owners of the Big Apple Circus who bought it in February after its nonprofit incarnation went bust.
 This is, Kahanovitz has said, the second time he has run away to join the circus.

-The pressing question facing Kahanovitz, as the Big Apple Circus returns after being forced to cancel its 2016/17 season is, can he—and Big Top partners Richard Perlman, Jim Price and Barry Salzman of the Compass Partners investment firm—save it from extinction in its 40th anniversary year.
+The pressing question facing Kahanovitz, as the Big Apple Circus returns after being forced to cancel its 2016-17 season is, can he—and Big Top partners Richard Perlman, Jim Price, and Barry Salzman of the Compass Partners investment firm—save it from extinction in its 40th anniversary year.

-In Kahanovitz there exists both a romance of the circus that dates back to his childhood, and the cherished experience of living that dream, alongside the cold, hard financial realities of making the Big Apple Circus a profitable concern.
+In Kahanovitz, there exists both a romance of the circus that dates back to his childhood, and the cherished experience of living that dream, alongside the cold, hard financial realities of making the Big Apple Circus a profitable concern.

 Kahanovitz is an agile and handsome 68, with salt and pepper hair, and his love of circus is clear in all that he says, talking, for example, about the Big Apple Circus being an example of the modern, intimate circus, rather than the three-ring circuses of yore made famous in Cecil B. DeMille’s The Greatest Show on Earth.

-The Big Apple Circus, which feels snug and intimate under its blue awning, has no seat more than 50 feet away from the ring, and since Ringling Bros. and Barnum & Bailey Circus closed after 146 years earlier this year, claims to be America’s pre-eminent circus, employing that artform’s best performers.
+The Big Apple Circus, which feels snug and intimate under its blue awning, has no seat more than 50 feet away from the ring, and since Ringling Bros. and Barnum & Bailey Circus closed after 146 years earlier this year, claims to be America’s pre-eminent circus, employing that art form’s best performers.

 Kahanovitz grew up in Baltimore, the first of his family to go to college.
 His father Jake was a bartender, his mother Bettie a housewife.
 He has a younger sister, Lynn, who is a retired teacher.